joshghent/password/README.md

 - ESLint can be run with `yarn lint`.

 - Prettier can be run to maintain coding style.
 It's highly recommended to use an IDE extension to run [Prettier](https://github.com/prettier/prettier) on file saves.
-Otherwise, it can be run from your CLI by running `yarn prettify` -or- `npm prettify`.
+Otherwise, it can be run from your CLI by running `yarn prettify`.

 Prettier IDE extensions: